FaMe-IT/WorldTidesLib/README.md

 # WorldTidesLib
 Library to retrieve tidal data from www.worldtides.info.

+For the javadoc documentation see: http://fame-it.github.io/WorldTidesLib/

-For documentation please see: https://www.worldtides.info/apidocs
+For documentation reagrding the API see: https://www.worldtides.info/apidocs